Ahmaud Arbery killing trial: Attorneys deliver closing arguments in case of jogger's shooting - KESQ

 According to testimony, a neighbor called police February 23 to say a man — later identified as Arbery — was at the construction site.
 Arbery ran off as the man called police, the neighbor testified.

+Hogue called Arbery a “recurring nighttime intruder,” alleging he had been to the house at least four times before.

+“Ahmaud Arbery was not an innocent victim plundering through Larry English’s house on February 23” or the other occasions he visited the home, Hogue said.

-Gregory McMichael, investigators testified, said he saw Arbery run by the McMichaels’ home and gave chase, believing Arbery matched the description of someone who had been at the site.
+Gregory McMichael, investigators testified, said he saw Arbery run by the McMichaels’ home and decided to give chase, believing Arbery matched the description of someone who had been at the site.

-The prosecution has said surveillance videos show Arbery there multiple times, including the day he was killed, but he never broke in or took anything.
+The prosecution acknowledged surveillance videos show Arbery there multiple times, including the day he was killed, but says he never broke in or took anything.
 Witnesses also testified the McMichaels did not know at the time that Arbery had been at the site that day.

-The property’s owner, Larry English Jr., testified in September he probably told the McMichaels about incidents on his property, but he never authorized the McMichaels to confront anyone.

-After his father saw Arbery, Travis McMichael testified, they jumped in their truck and caught up to Arbery, trying twice to talk to him.
+Travis McMichael testified he twice tried to talk to Arbery.
 Arbery did not respond, Travis McMichael said.

 Bryan, prosecutors allege, saw the chase and — not knowing what was happening — got in his truck and joined the pursuit, at one point striking Arbery with his vehicle.